visay/DockerTYPO3/README.md

     vendor/bin/dockertypo3 up -d

 The command will echo the url with which you can access your project.
+Since version `2.1`, the hostname is pointed automatically to the `web` container so you can start browsing right away without adding entry to `/etc/hosts` like before.

-Add the hostname then to your `/etc/hosts` and set the ip to your docker host (default for linux is 0.0.0.0).
-You can also use any subdomain with *.hostname and it will point to the same server.
-What you need to do is to add exact subdomain name to your `/etc/hosts`.
+You can also use any subdomain with `*.hostname` but you need to point each of them manually in your `/etc/hosts`, e.g: `0.0.0.0 test.hostname`.

 The parameter `-d` will keep it running in the background until you run:

     vendor/bin/dockertypo3 stop